CiscoIOx/iox-services-samples/README.md

 Samples repository

-To build the samples, get the IOx services SDK comprising header files and libraries and untar them under the root of the specific sample to build.

-The Makefile under each sample assumes that SDK is copied under sdk/include and sdk/libs before the developer tries to compile the sample.
+IOx Services Samples depend on IOx Services SDK which is a set of libraries/infrastructure than enable micro service ecosystem.

+For packaging these services/apps, there are two ways

+- Docker enabled SDE, the samples container docker files needed to pull artifacts from devhub and create docker style containers.

-Bundling the service as part of a LxC container, please refer to the IOx Services documentation.
+- Native LXC containers, Bundling the service as a LxC container, please refer to the IOx SDK documentation.
+IOx SDK is a bunch of tool chains and utilities needed to create a IOx installable, that can result in bringing up LxC on a Iox enabled device.

+- IOx Servics can be deployed using 'ioxclient' only as of now and Fog Director does not support services as yet.